 Will your safety glasses over glasses?
 Ultimately, we wanted to take this time to explore this question further.
 The answer can make a large difference not only if you are thinking of purchasing safety glasses, but when you are actually contemplating whether you should wear safety glasses over your prescription glasses for a job or task.

+Can You Wear Safety Glasses Over Prescription Glasses?
 The simple answer?
 Nothing is stopping you from wearing safety glasses over your prescription eyewear.
 While it may not be your preferred option, your eyes won’t suffer damage or any harm if you wear safety glasses over your prescription glasses.

 To better understand why you can wear safety glasses over your prescription eyewear, it is helpful to analyze how safety glasses work in the first place.
 Doing so will dispel any fears or anxiety you may have about potentially wearing safety glasses over your favorite pair of prescription glasses.